red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 The [DynamoDB Enhanced Client API][ddb-enhanced] is a library that allows to integrate DynamoDB into our application code.
 The client supports an annotation-driven programming model to map objects into DynamoDB tables.
 In this article we want to explore how we can use it to map plain Java classes, Lombok classes and Kotlin data classes.
-We will also use property-based testing to thoroughly test our mapping with generated test inputs to ensure we don't miss any edgecases in the mapping.
+We will also use property-based testing using Kotest to thoroughly test our mapping with generated test inputs to ensure we don't miss any edgecases in the mapping.

 # What is DynamoDB?